khronos-melbourne-chapter/khronos-melbourne-chapter.github.io/README.md

  * Show your laptop, phone, or anything you are working on.
 It might be a game, technology, or a weird experiment.
  * Share the latest news with fellow graphics enthusiasts, over a beverage of your choice.
  * Bring a respectful and inclusive mindset to the meetup.

+## Suggest an idea

+Post a new [Github issue](https://github.com/khronos-melbourne-chapter/khronos-melbourne-chapter.github.io/issues) and begin a discussion. :)

 ## Meetup time